grinnell-cs/csc151-images/_mps/combining-images.md

 ```

 a.
 Write at least five tests for, and implement a procedure, `(simple-shape type colornum)`, that takes two digits as parameters and returns the corresponding shape (according to the policies above).

+b.
+Write tests for and document a procedure, `(simple-shapes digits)`, that takes a list of digits as a parameter and applies `simple-shape` to neighboring pairs of digits to create a list of shapes.
+For example, if the first two digits are 3 and 4, the first element of your result should be a blue (4) solid square  (3).

+Note that if there is only one digit left in the list, you cannot create a shape, and should return the empty list.

 If you find it difficult to make your own lists of digits,  you may find the following procedure useful.